rapidsai/deployment/source/platforms/kubeflow.md

 No resources found in default namespace.
 ```

-You can also check the operator pod is running and ready to launch new Dask clusters.
+You can also check the operator Pod is running and ready to launch new Dask clusters.

 ```console
 $ kubectl get pods -A -l app.kubernetes.io/name=dask-kubernetes-operator